 What is the Line of Direction?

-In a nutshell, the line of direction is angle at which an object rests.
+In a nutshell, the line of direction is the angle at which an object rests.
 The line of direction can run at any angle.
 This makes it useful as a composition element.
 (We’ll go over Composition in another chapter.)
 Let’s take a look at some examples:

 Let’s take a look at the stylus examples above.
 You’ll notice how the line of direction runs straight through the stylus.
 In the sketch of the stylus, you’ll also notice how the line of direction is also the stylus’s central axis.
 The axis shows the angle and direction of the stylus.